andrewrk/node-s3-client/README.md

    S3 has a maximum of 10000 parts for a multipart upload, so if this value is too small, it will be ignored in favor of the minimum necessary value required to upload the file.
- * `multipartDownloadThreshold` - if an S3 object is this many bytes or greater, it will be downloaded via multiple parallel requests.
-Default is 20MB.
-Set to `Infinity` to never do multipart downloads.
- * `multipartDownloadSize` - when downloading in parallel, this is the size of each part.
-Default is 15MB.

 ### s3.getPublicUrl(bucket, key, [bucketLocation])